 has over 35 years of experience in the health, wellness

-and fitness industry as an AFAA-certified fitness instructor,
+and fitness industry as a former AFAA-certified fitness

 was diagnosed at the age of 38 with Stage 3 colon cancer